Many organizations inform consumers about businesses and charities before they use services or donate money.

 AARP Tennessee: 1-866-295-7274

-AARP is a nonprofit, nonpartisan, social welfare organization with a membership of nearly 38 million that helps empower people to choose how they live as they age.
-AARP Tennessee has identified three main priority areas of service to focus our work, including healthy living, age-friendly communities, and fraud prevention.
+AARP is a non-profit, nonpartisan, social welfare organization with a membership of nearly 38 million that helps empower people to choose how they live as they age.
+AARP Tennessee has identified three main priority areas of service to focus their work, including healthy living, age-friendly communities, and fraud prevention.